-- Agree when the new RI schedule will start. - Decide how the VHTs and community leaders will communicate the revised outreach sites, schedule, and starting dates to their village residents. - Select the focal point VHT (one of the VHTs of the village where the outreach is located). - Record the VHT's name and the telephone contact to facilitate communication and coordination of the outreach sessions.
+- Agree when the new RI schedule will start. - Decide how the VHT members and community leaders will communicate the revised outreach sites, schedule, and start dates to residents. - Select the focal point VHT member (from the village where the outreach is located). - Outline how the focal point will assist the HF staff during the session and provide post-session follow up, including:

-- Outline how the VHTs assist the HF staff during the session and also provide post-session follow up, including: - Help with left-out and defaulter tracing-that is, newborns who have not yet come for their first vaccination and children who started but have not finished their full vaccination schedule, respectively.
+Help with left-out and defaulter tracing-newborns who have not yet come for their first vaccination and children who started but have not finished their full vaccination schedule, respectively.